Nadchima/Chocolate-Sales-Data-/README.md

     Smooth Silky Salty, White Chocolate, Peanut Butter Cubes, Spicy Special Slims, Raspberry Chocolate

 **🎯Seasonal trend:**
-    Sales peak in January and June
-    Sales decline in February
+    Sales peak in January and June, Sales decline in February

 **📆Monthly Trand By Product:**
     Comparison of each product's sales on a monthly basis.